 All used Fiat ABS Pumps listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for Fiat are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for Fiat from premium breaker yards from across the UK.

 About ABS Pumps

 An integral part of the ABS system, the Fiat ABS pump is part of the hydraulic unit and works with the ABS Control Unit ECU and ABS modulator to regulate your car's braking system.

 Fundamentally, the Fiat ABS pump is part of a vital process which ensures you are able to maintain control of steering, enabling you to brake safely and smoothly by regulating the air pressure in the wheel brakes.
 The Fiat pump plays its part in this process by pumping the pressure released from the brakes back up.
 When a wheel is likely to lock and skid, air pressure is adjusted in the brake chamber to stop this from happening and the Fiat ABS pump ensures this pressure is pumped back up again.

 As with all parts over time, your Fiat ABS pump will end up wearing out.
 It is common for the pump motor to burn out with continued use and you will need to fit a new pump.
 If your Fiat ABS pump isn't working, the ABS warning light will show on the dashboard.
 The ABS system will automatically stop working if there is a fault with your Fiat ABS pump.
 Though you will be able to continue to use your brakes, you will not be assisted by ABS.